ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 29: Rest-producer requests per second metric metadata" caption-side="top"}

-This is for information to help you monitor usage of the rest-producer API, including use of schema encoders.
+This is for information to help you monitor usage of the REST Producer API, including use of schema encoders.

 ### Mirroring_throughput
 {: #ibm_eventstreams_instance_mirroring_throughput}